 where $\mathbf{n}$ is an integer vector.

 The energy of each single particle state is given by $E_n=(\hbar^2/2m)\mathbf{k}_{\mathrm{n}}^2$, and the ground state of the system is obtained by filling the lowest energy states.
 One should notice that the ordering of the single particle energies depends on the value of the twist~\cite{Lin01}.
-As expected from the notion of thermodynamical limit, the contributions of the twist angles to the energy decrease rapidly when increasing the number of particles.
+The contributions of the twist angles to the energy decrease rapidly when increasing the number of particles, as expected from the notion of thermodynamical limit.

 There are two aspects of using TABC that are extremely relevant for the evaluation of the spin susceptibility.
-First, it significantly reduces the number of particles necessary to describe the infinite system, at the cost of extra computation needed to sample the twist angles (much cheaper).
+First, it significantly reduces the number of particles that are necessary to describe the infinite system, at the cost of extra computation needed to sample the twist angles (much cheaper).
 Second, an arbitrary number of spin-up and spin-down particles can be used (in contrast to the PBC, where a number of particles corresponding to closed-shells has to be used), and thus a system with an arbitrary spin polarization can be described.

-In \cref{fig1} we show results for the energy of PNM as a function of the number of neutrons $N$ using PBC and TABC at saturation density $\rho_0=0.16\,\rm fm^{-3}$ (solid symbols).
+In Figure \ref{fig1}, we show results for the energy of PNM as a function of the number of neutrons $N$ while using PBC and TABC at saturation density $\rho_0=0.16\,\rm fm^{-3}$ (solid symbols).
 Alongside, we report the energies computed for the free Fermi gas (FG) (dotted-dashed and dashed curves).
-The results for the free FG are rescaled to match the PNM values as $\tilde{E}(N)=E(N)-E_{\infty}+E(66)$, where $E(N)$ is the energy per particle of the free system, $E_{\infty}$ is the correct result for the free FG at closed-shell configurations, and $E(66)$ is the energy of PNM with 66 particle.
-Brown triangles are the PBC results corrected for the kinetic energy of the FG as done in Ref.~\cite{Gan14}.
+The results for the free FG are rescaled in order to match the PNM values as $\tilde{E}(N)=E(N)-E_{\infty}+E(66)$, where $E(N)$ is the energy per particle of the free system, $E_{\infty}$ is the correct result for the free FG at closed-shell configurations, and $E(66)$ is the energy of PNM with 66 particles.
+Brown triangles are the PBC results that are corrected for the kinetic energy of the FG, as done in Ref.~\cite{Gan14}.